 Over the course of the year, the Board revised the budget several times to account for changes in revenue expectations and program allocations.
-The effect of these revisions was to increase the original budget by \$1.6 million during the year.
+The effect of these revisions was to increase the original budget by \$2.5 million during the year.
 Since several revenue sources are either unknown or uncertain at the beginning of the fiscal year when the original budget is adopted, budget revisions are necessary throughout the year to recognize these adjustments.
+Budget flexibility in the State Public School Fund for ABC transfers was significantly reduced in the 2012-2013 year compared to the previous year.
+This factor along with increased salaries and benefits costs resulted in the Board having to budget for more expenditures in the General Fund.